Traditional Nordic dance music

 The majority of the tunes are in minor keys.
 Traditionally, there were many tunes in keys that can not be classified as either minor or major (Modes).
 Traces of this still exist, but most of that disappeared when the accordion became popular.
 The majority of the dances that go with this music are partner dances, though exceptions do exist.
 Such exceptions include the minuets that are common in some parts of Finland and that can also be found in parts of Sweden, the solo-dance halling, generally considered typically Norwegian but also found in parts of Sweden, and the Finnish quadrille danced by several couples in formation.
 The most common dance rhythm is the polska.
 It is in 3/4 (three beats to the bar).
 In the most common polskas, the third beat is accentuated as well as the first.
 There are many local versions of the polska rhythm, and generally local variations of the accompanying dance correspond to these differences, though many of these local dances have disappeared.
 The schottische, also known as reinlender, polka and waltz are other common dance rhythms.
 In addition there are many other more uncommon dance rhythms (e.g. the anglais), despite a small number of surviving tunes.

 The most typical instrument is the fiddle.
 In most cases normal violins are used, but there are exceptions such as the hardingfele, used in parts of Norway, which has a set of sympathetic strings in addition to the normal four strings.
-Another unique instrument, the nyckelharpa (keyed fiddle), probably once existed in a large part of Europe, but survived until modern times only in Sweden.
+Another unique instrument, the nyckelharpa (keyed fiddle), a typical musical instrument found only in Sweden.
 Other instruments that were used traditionally were simple clarinets, and later accordions.
 The Swedish säckpipa is, as well as older types of nyckelharpa and hurdy-gurdy, a link to the older traditions of drone music.
 Contemporary Nordic traditional dance musicians might also use other less traditional instruments, as well as writing new tunes in the old style.